Many thanks to Jose Luis Criado-Perez (Mobility Consultant, Spain) for his contributions.

 International car sharing operators are present in Madrid and Barcelona, but still with a very low penetration.
-The total number of vehicles of car sharing companies in the country is around 1,000 vehicles.
+The total number of vehicles of car sharing companies in the country is around 1,500 vehicles.

-Car pooling and ride sharing are also present, but are not relevant for corporate drivers.
+Carpooling and ride sharing are also present but are not relevant for corporate drivers.

 The Uber case has been difficult in Spain.
 A big resistance by taxi drivers and a not very efficient positioning by the parties, has delayed its deployment.
 Presently an agreement has been reached but does not seem a win-win solution.
 Therefore, it is not a real alternative for mobility yet.

 Every city politician likes to talk about smart cities, but reality is much slower.
 So far, the main city regulations to help pollution or congestion has been through restrictions.
 Very little has been done in an active way.
 We expect this to change soon… Public transport within cities will probably be a first step in autonomous driving usage.

 Being an efficiency-related service, outsourced fleet management will continue to grow in the next few years.
 However, its scope is presently increasing into mobility management.

 Which level and type of services will be included, remains to be seen as technology and regulations develop.
 Some companies will integrate alternative mobility possibilities and will become the integrators of different mobility options.
 In these cases, other services like car-sharing, ride-sharing or car-pooling will become suppliers of the leasing companies.
 In other cases, it will be other way around; even though that seems less likely.

 An interesting question is whether all these services will be provided to the drivers through their employers or directly.
 The answer is very much personal-tax related.